Southfield, Michigan: Diplomatic missions

-The Consulate of Macedonia in Detroit is in the Southfield Town Center, and the Consulate of Iraq in Detroit is in Southfield.
+The Consulate of Macedonia in Detroit and Consulate of Lebanon in Detroit are located in the Southfield Town Center, and the Consulate of Iraq in Detroit is in Southfield.

 Conventions

 Penguicon has been held in Southfield regularly since 2014.

 Geography

 According to the United States Census Bureau, the city has an area of 26.28 sqmi, of which 26.27 sqmi is land and 0.01 sqmi (0.04%) is water.

 The main branch of the River Rouge runs through Southfield.
 The city is bounded to the south by Eight Mile Road, its western border is Inkster Road, and to the east it is bounded by Greenfield Road.
 Southfield's northern border does not follow a single road, but lies approximately along Thirteen Mile Road.
 The city is bordered by Detroit and Redford Township to the south, Farmington Hills to the west, Franklin, Bingham Farms, and Beverly Hills to the north and Royal Oak, Berkley and Oak Park to the east.
 The separate city of Lathrup Village sits as an enclave in the eastern part of the city, completely surrounded by Southfield.